Pillars Of Eternity and Tyranny are free on the Epic Games Store next week

 Tyranny is, surprise surprise, another isometric fantasy RPG, but this one has a heavy focus on player choice.
 The Gold Edition includes two story DLCs, Tales From The Tiers and Bastard’s Wound, as well as a Portrait Pack (so you can pick the best image that represents your character), and an Upgrade Pack that gives you ringtones (amongst other things).
 Amazing.

-John was a fan Tyranny, too, in his review from 2016.
+John was a fan of Tyranny, too, in his review from 2016.
 He liked Pillars more, though: “If it didn’t look so similar to the completely splendid Pillars Of Eternity, if those expectations weren’t weighing on it, perhaps there’d be more leniency.
 But as it is, this is a decent enough RPG.”

 You can nab both of these for free next week, December 10th, on the Epic Games Store.